avirtopeanu-ionos/ionosctl/docs/subcommands/autoscaling-nic-template-list.md

 ## Description

-Use this command to retrieve a complete list of NIC Templates from a specific Autoscaling Template provisioned under your account.
+Use this command to retrieve a complete list of NIC Templates from a specific VM Autoscaling Template provisioned under your account.

 Required values to run command:

-* Autoscaling Template Id
+* VM Autoscaling Template Id

 ## Options